Emre-Akgul/Emre-Akgul/README.md

 Hello!
 I'm Emre, a Computer Science student at Bilkent University with a passion for AI, optimization, and data science.
 I'm fascinated by the challenges of algorithmic problem-solving and the power of data analytics to drive meaningful insights.

 ## 🚀 Projects
+- **Chess AI**: A project focused on developing a chess engine by integrating various machine learning, AI, and optimization algorithms to enhance strategic gameplay.
+Still working on.

 - **Fantasy Premier League Recommender System**: Utilized a Random Forest Regressor for player points prediction and a SCIP solver for team selection optimization, significantly surpassing average FPL manager points.